Unidata/netcdf-java/docs/userguide/src/site/pages/featuretypes/GridDatasets.md

 {% endcapture %}
 {{ rmd | markdownify }}

-To read a specified subset of data, call `readData` to return the result as a Georeferenced Array.
+To read a specified subset of data, call `readData()` to return the result as a georeferenced array.
 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/userguide/src/test/java/examples/featuretypes/GridDatasetsTutorial.java&readingData %}
 {% endcapture %}